-* “Sea Base Alpha,” my feature story in the June 2012 issue of Discover magazine, is almost like an epilogue to my book in that it describes the continuing efforts to build on the SEALAB-era advances that made sea bases and long-duration dives possible.
-I have to say this story looked a lot better in the print magazine than it does online, but the words are all there, so . . .enjoy!
+* “Sea Base Alpha,” my feature story in the June 2012 issue of Discover magazine, is almost like an epilogue to my book in that it describes the continuing efforts to build on the Sealab-era advances that made sea bases and long-duration dives possible.
+The story begins with the creator of Jules’ Undersea Lodge, in Key Largo, Florida.

 * “The Hunt to Catch the Giant Squid – On Film.”
 Who knew this creature had never been filmed in the wild?
-With this piece for Pacific Standard magazine’s online edition I had some fun bringing readers up to speed on this unusual cinematic venture.
+With this piece for Pacific Standard, I had some fun bringing readers up to speed on this unusual cinematic quest.

 * “Hybrid Airship Could Launch Shipping Revolution,” or, as titled on page 12 in Discover magazine’s November 2013 print edition, “Super Fly: Hybrid Airship Aims High.”
 This front-of-the-book story explains the thinking behind the Dynalifter, a new breed of airship.

-* “String theory is a cosmic yarn” (as originally headlined in print) is an oldie but goodie from my daily newspaper years about a day I spent at a major physics conference among the world’s top string theorists.
-As the date indicates, the story’s been online since the dawn of Google — as you can perhaps tell from the somewhat gawky appearance and the links to nowhere.
-The original front-page newspaper story was apparently copied and posted by a tech-savvy conference participant.
+* “String theory is a cosmic yarn” (as originally headlined in print) is an oldie from my daily newspaper years, often made lively by spontaneous assignments like this one.
+The resulting story about my day at this international physics conference has been online since the dawn of Google — as you might surmise from its gawky appearance and the links that now lead to digital dead ends.
+The original front-page newspaper story was apparently clipped out, scanned, reformatted, and posted by a tech-savvy conference participant.
 No simple way to share such content at the turn of century, but, hey, hang around a bunch of physicists and they’ll figure it out . . .